 Close to the end of 1990, Sir Tim Berners-Lee invented the World Wide Web.
 He was a researcher at CERN (Full form: European Organization for Nuclear Research; French: Conseil Européen pour la Recherche Nucléaire), a high-energy physics facility situated on the border of France and Switzerland.

 Though the exact dates are not known, it is generally agreed upon that the development of the world’s first web server and the first browser was completed in December of 1990.
-The first web site was put up on 6th August 1991 and the web was opened to users worldwide on 23rd August 1991.
+The first web site was put up on 20th December 1990.
+On 6th August 1991, Sir Tim briefly described his WWW project on alt.hypertext newsgroup.

 This was a the major turning point, because even though the Internet had been in existence for almost two decades, it was confined mainly to academic institutions.
 The web changed all that by bringing the global network to the layperson.
 The web allowed information to be viewed as a whole – text, images and other multimedia content were now together.